-1. Dosage and calculation exams will be offered in the following courses: NUR 105, NUR 132, NUR 215/225, and NUR 265

-- 2. Students will be given 3 opportunities, if necessary, to successfully complete the requirement for each course - 3.
-If the student is unsuccessful after the third attempt, they will receive a failure (F) for the course. - 4.
-Students who do not pass the dosage calculation exam on the first attempt will be assigned specific remediation activities that must be completed before the next scheduled exam - 5.
-Students who do not pass the calculation exam on the second attempt will be required to attend mandatory remediation as designated by the faculty and prior to the next exam - 6.
+- 1. Dosage and calculation exams will be offered in the following courses: NUR 105, NUR 132, NUR 215/225, and NUR 265 - 2.
+Students will be given 3 opportunities, if necessary, to successfully complete the requirement for each course - 3.
+A "no call/no show" for a scheduled dosage and calculation exam will count as a failed attempt - 4.
+If the student is unsuccessful after the third attempt, they will receive a failure (F) for the course. - 5.
+Students who do not pass the dosage calculation exam on the first attempt will be assigned specific remediation activities that must be completed before the next scheduled exam - 6.
+Students who do not pass the calculation exam on the second attempt will be required to attend mandatory remediation as designated by the faculty and prior to the next exam - 7.
 Scheduling of exams/preparation: - a.
 NUR 105 (Day and Evening Weekend option): - i.
 A self-paced module will be provided to students that will include instruction and practice questions - ii.
-A class session in NUR 105 will be offered prior to the first exam to allow students the opportunity to clarify dosage calculation questions - iii.
+A class session in NUR 105 will be offered prior to the first exam to allow students the opportunity to clarify dosage calculation questions

+- iii.
 Exams will be administered semester weeks 5, 7, 9 of NUR 105 - b.
 NUR132, NUR 215/225, NUR265 (Day and Evening Weekend option): - i.
 Students will be provided with review materials and practice questions prior to the first exam - ii.
-Exams will be administered during weeks 1, 3, and 5 of NUR 132, NUR-215/225, and NUR265
+Exams will be administered during weeks 1, 3, and 5 of NUR 132, NUR215/225, and NUR265

-7. Additional expectations:
+8. Additional expectations: